tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 {% assign timecode = "41:55" %}
 <james {% include timecode %}>

 And then, Arthur's <mark>father dies</mark>.
-And since he was the homophobic-- I mean, magic-phobic? -- <span visual=none on="?" off="?">son of a bitch that was making everyone's lives so difficult, it's the catalyst for <mark>Arthur to become his own person, a king.
+And since he was the homophobic-- I mean, magic-phobic? -- <span visual={{ytc1}} on="1:59" off="2:08">son of a bitch that was making everyone's lives so difficult, it's the catalyst for <mark>Arthur to become his own person, a king.
 He can think the way he wants to</mark> and love who he wants to.</span>

 <footer>Clip used above includes thinking text [Merlin: "why can't you just give me a hug ;(("]</footer>
 </james>